Nater Guru

-Plot

-A romantic comedy based on Samaresh Basu's populer novel, Nater Guru revolves around four main leads, Robi, Shashi Bhushan, Sulochona and Manisha.
+Nater Guru (English: The main culprit) is a 2003 Indian Bengali-language drama film co-written and directed by Haranath Chakraborty.
+Based on Samaresh Basu's famous novel of the same name, the film stars Ranjit Mallick, Jeet, Moushumi Chatterjee and Koel Mallick in her debut.

+Nater Guru revolves around four main leads — Shashi Bhushan, a bookie in Kolkata race course who always gets defeated in the challenges; Sulochona, Shashi's wife, who keeps herself mutually separated from her husband becoming bored of his involvement in race course; Manisha, their daughter who gets troubled when her mother wants to meet her love interest, Durgadas; and Rabi, a mechanic who is hired to be the false Durgadas in front of Sulochona, by the advice of Shashi's adviser.

+The soundtrack and background score of the film was composed by S.P Venkatesh, while the cinematography was by V. Prabhakar with editing by Swapan Guha.
+It was a super hit at the box office, with a successful run consisting of 165 days.

+Synopsis

 Shashi and Sulochona are an estranged couple who are mutually separated from each other but not divorced legally.
 The separation is out of misunderstandings, egoism and preconceived notions from both sides.
 After 15 years, Sulochona is a business tycoon while Shashibushan is a worthless race course bookie.
 Their only daughter Manisha is a dancer, and resides with her mother.
 Sulochana suffers a heart attack and Manisha unable to get help turns to her father.
 The father-daughter combo decide that the ailing Sulochona can't be given any stress or anxiety.
 Hence they carry a stealth operation.
-They decide to hire Shashi's friend and ally Rabi (Jeet) Maitra and present him as Durgadas.
+They decide to hire Shashi's friend and ally Rabi Maitra and present him as Durgadas.

 Rabi is required by Manisha to give proxy whenever necessary.
 He becomes regular.
 But the two often quarrel and fight over irrelevant issues.
 Rabi gets insulted by the behaviour of Manisha.
-Rabi touches Sulochona's feet as Durgadasand brings forth his singing prowess.
+Rabi touches Sulochona's feet as Durgadas and brings forth his singing prowess.
 The music actually heals Sulochona and she is able to walk again.
 Sulochona loves Rabi.
 Meanwhile, Sulachona accidentally unravels Rabi's originality.
 Suluchona admires Rabi's honesty and self-esteem.
 Rabi's honesty and simplicity makes Manisha fall in love with him.
 Durgadas creates trouble.
 But with Shashi's cooperation the lovers reunite.
 Shashi and Sulochona rediscover their long lost love and the couple get reunited.